efea-umich/cse-593/main-project/project.typ

   caption: [The Confirmation Screen Presented Upon Tapping a Suggestion] ) <app:confirmation-screen>

 If instead, the user taps _Type a Reply_ on the screen presented in @app:initial-screen, they are taken to the keyboard (@app:keyboard-screen).
 When using the keyboard, the user is able to type the message that the task requires.
 The keyboard does not feature a _Shift_ key for simplicity, but is otherwise fully functional.
+The keyboard that is displayed to the user is either the standard smartwatch keyboard or the Dynamic Key Hitbox keyboard, depending on which keyboard is toggled on in the "Keyboard Settings" screen (@app:conductor-screen).
+If the Dynamic Key Hitbox is being used, this keyboard will predicts the most likely next letter based on the user's prior inputs and adjusts key selection accordingly to help the user type more accurately.
+For details on the implementation of this key prediction mechanism, see @ref:prediction-method"Predicting the Probability of The Next Character" and @ref:prediction-probabilities"Deciding Which Letter Should be Typed".

 The study concludes when the user taps the _Send_ button on the top right.

 #figure(
   image(